How to Research Your B2B Audience

 The Difference Between B2B and B2C Audiences

-Market segmentation and targeting for B2B is wildly different than B2C targeting.
+Market segmentation and targeting for B2B is wildly different from B2C targeting.
 Here are the major points to consider:

 In the B2B sales journey, the decision unit is much more complex.
 You’re targeting a team of people involved in the sales decision from VPs right on down to the IT people who will integrate your technology.
 Your content needs to reflect all of the people involved in the decision and not just a single individual.
 This is very different from B2C, where an individual who needs to buy something only thinks of their individual needs, so you only need to convince that one person.